-School’s out for summer spring, and after emerging from the winter hibernation Sydney is just begging to be explored.
+School’s out for summer soon, and Sydney is just begging to be explored.
 To help fill the hours that would usually be filled with maths class – and to help any frazzled parents out there – we’ve picked out some of the best school holiday activities in Sydney, ones which will entertain visitors of all ages.
 Remember: these school holiday activities aren’t just for kids – there are plenty of ideas for families to do together, and for childless adults to let loose at and unleash their inner child!

 The best things to do in Sydney during the school holidays